-Here at the Bedford School we have a highly committed and skilful staff team that provides authentic care, with intimacy, warmth and trust.
+Here at the Esland Bedford School we have a highly committed and skillful staff team that provides authentic care, with intimacy, warmth and trust.

-Bedford School was founded to provide outstanding holistic education within a therapeutic environment.
-Here at the Bedford School we have a highly committed and skilful staff team that embody this approach.
+Esland Bedford School was founded to provide outstanding holistic education within a therapeutic environment.
+Here at the Esland Bedford School, we have a highly committed and skillful staff team that embody this approach.
 We provide authentic care, with intimacy, warmth and trust.
-We value relationships as the key to our success which enables school to be a welcoming safe place for our pupils to learn and prosper.
+We value relationships as the key to our success, which enables school to be a welcoming safe place for our pupils to learn and prosper.

-The staff at Oracle school have a wide range of skills, expertise and experience.
-As well as our teaching and learning support team we are also fortunate to have highly skilled therapists providing mental health support and therapy as well as more dedicated Speech Language and Occupational therapy.
+The staff at Esland Bedford School have a wide range of skills, expertise and experience.
+As well as our teaching and learning support team, we are also fortunate to have highly skilled therapists providing mental health support and therapy, as well as more dedicated speech, language and occupational therapy.
 All our staff are committed to using therapeutic approaches to help develop our pupils resilience and engagement with learning.
 All our staff have access to high quality training to help them develop and implement a wide range of strategies that help our pupils settle and thrive.

-Our aspirations are that pupils leave Oracle School with a range of academic qualifications and social skills that will stay with them throughout their adult life.
+Our aspirations are that pupils will leave Esland Bedford School with a range of academic qualifications and social skills that will stay with them throughout their adult life.
 Pupil progress in these areas will form the foundation of future success in their employment, their independence and will enable them to become effective members of their local communities.
-Our pupils follow a curriculum which contributes to a well-balanced education, developing the abilities and life skills of individual students so that they may become valuable, positive and active place in society.
-The entitlement is for all pupils at Oracle School, regardless of age, gender, race, religion or disability.
+Our pupils follow a curriculum which contributes to a well-balanced education, developing the abilities and life skills of individual students so that they will hold a valuable, positive and active place in society.
+This entitlement is for all pupils at Esland Bedford School, regardless of age, gender, race, religion or disability.

-As a school we are constantly looking at how we can develop and improve our provision to excite and inspire our pupils.
-In the summer of 2020 we revamped our small sports unit and also converted a classroom in to a purpose built Science Lab.
+As a school, we are constantly looking at how we can develop and improve our provision to excite and inspire our pupils.
+In the summer of 2020, we revamped our small sports unit and also converted a classroom into a purpose built science lab.
 We also purchased a 3D printer for our ICT teaching and to help develop our pupils digital skills for their future employment.
-For 2021 and beyond we are looking to expand our primary provision to ensure we have more space and primary focussed learning spaces.
+For 2021 and beyond we are looking to expand our primary provision, to ensure we have more space and primary-focused learning spaces.

 Outcomes for children

-Oracle school provides educational pathways up to GCSE.
+Esland Bedford School provides educational pathways up to GCSE.
 All our pupils are entered for external exams, which are predominately at GCSE.
-Some pupils are with us for a short period of time and therefore may sit Functional Skills exams at Entry Level to Level 2, or we can also deliver ‘A’ Level Art.
+Some pupils are with us for a short period of time and therefore may sit functional skills exams at entry level to level 2, or we can also deliver ‘A’ level art.

-Over the last few years 100% of our leavers have left with at least 1 qualification at GCSE and many of our pupils sit 5 or more GCSE’s.
-Of our leavers in 2020, all achieved the grades required for a place in a mainstream college and school supported the transition process despite the pandemic to ensure a successful start to their post 16 education.
+Over the last few years, 100% of our leavers have left with at least 1 qualification at GCSE, and many of our pupils sit 5 or more GCSE’s.
+Of our leavers in 2020, all achieved the grades required for a place in a mainstream college and the school supported the transition process- despite the pandemic- to ensure a successful start to their post-16 education.

-As well as the more formal and familiar lessons we also include Learning Outside the Curriculum and Duke of Edinburgh Award Scheme.
-In September 2020 we help our first Bronze level expedition which was highly successful.
+As well as the more formal and familiar lessons, we also include Learning Outside the Curriculum and The Duke of Edinburgh Award Scheme.
+In September 2020, we held our first Bronze level expedition which was highly successful.

 At the end of the week we have enrichment activities that pupils can join in with.
-These may include a Dance sessions, fitness, baking or Hair & Beauty.
-These activities are organised in conjunction with the pupils and the pupil council input.
+These may include a dance session, fitness, baking or hair and beauty.
+These activities are organised in conjunction with the pupils and pupil council input.